randylien/generator-react-gulp-browserify/README.md

 * Sass with Compass
 * Bootstrap - Twitter Bootstrap's official Sass version
 * Modernizr
-* Jade for HTML templates
+* Jade for HTML templates (I think jade is no longer necessary if we create UI with JavaScript)
 * CoffeeScript for JavaScript
 * Jest for unit tests